TjerkKr/Freifunk-Flensburg-Gateway/README.md

 Edit the file /etc/network/interfaces:

-- After the line "FREEMESH" is the config for your Freifunk Community.
-Add the parts from here and edit it with your settings.

       # This file describes the network interfaces available on your system
       # and how to activate them.
 For more information, see interfaces(5).